-Retained (or on-call) firefighters are everyday women and men who balance their work, study and family commitments with a critical ‘on-call’ role in their local community.
-Retained firefighters work as part of a team (or crew) to provide, when needed, an extraordinary service to their communities.
+Retained (on-call) firefighters are everyday women and men who balance their work, study and family commitments with a critical ‘on-call’ role in their local community.
+Retained (on-call) firefighters work as part of a team (or crew) to provide, when needed, an extraordinary service to their communities.

-A retained firefighter can be anybody who are Australian or New Zealand citizens or Australian permanent residents.
-Retained firefighters are trained in a range of skills, including firefighting, first aid, rescue, workplace safety, heavy-vehicle operations, emergency management, and safe use of specialised tools such as chainsaws and rescue equipment.
+A retained (on-call) firefighter can be anyone who is an Australian or New Zealand citizen or Australian permanent resident.
+Retained (on-call) firefighters are trained in a range of skills, including firefighting, first aid, rescue, workplace safety, heavy-vehicle operations, emergency management, and safe use of specialised tools such as chainsaws and rescue equipment.

 Download the PDF information pack below to learn more.

 “Joining our on-call roster means first-class training and the opportunity to play a crucial role in keeping your community safe, without compromising your current lifestyle.
 Becoming a retained firefighter is a lifechanging experience and I encourage you to apply.”

 - FRNSW Commissioner Paul Baxter